laguna-gabi/apiclient-nodejs/apps/hepius/README.md

 - Proprietary fully customizable (.ts) migration CLI and service support (now supporting only `.ts` extension files)
 - Force `up` and `down` for specific migration files (out-of-order and force for non `PENDING` migration files)
 - Dry Run flag for `up` and `down` commands - **note**: dry run mode will not update `changelog` collection
-- Removed the `init` command - not needed anymore..

 ---